UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^

 If you have previous experience with another programming language, you will learn Python in no time.
-If you go over some basic Python tutorials, look at some script examples, and check the Blender game engine API, that might be enough.
+If you go over some basic Python tutorials, look at some script examples, and check the UPBGE game engine API, that might be enough.
 But if learning Python is your first step into coding experience, don't worry.
 Take the time to read through the basics of the language, start with the simplest tasks, and never give up.

 Usually, a good way to start is tweaking ready-to-use scripts, which doesn't require you to understand all the aspects of the language before your first